PragmaticCoding/PragmaticCoding.github.io/_posts/2024-10-08-css-transitions.md

 ```
 I suspect that this might be a bug.
 But it's easy enough to work around.

-I tried to get around the limitation of having only one transition per `Node` by adding a second selector to the `Label` called `growing-label` and then modify the stylesheet to use it:
+I tried to create multiple transitions for a `Node` by adding a second selector to the `Label` called `growing-label` and then modify the stylesheet to use it:

 ``` css
 .growing-label {